RoslyndWilliams/osTicket--Prerequisites-and-Installation/README.md

 </p>

-You have now completed the first part of this three-part osTicket Install/Configuration/Ticket-Creation tutorial series.
+🎉Congratulations!
+You have installed osTicket successfully!🎉 You have now completed the first part of this three-part osTicket Install/Configuration/Ticket-Creation tutorial series.
-- Click [here](https://github.com/RoslyndWilliams/osTicket--Post-Install-Configuration) to move on to Part 2 of this three-part tutorial series
+- Click [here](https://github.com/RoslyndWilliams/osTicket--Post-Install-Configuration) to move on to Part 2 of this three-part tutorial series.